 File the FAFSA

-If you haven't already, submit the Free Application for Federal Student Aid (FAFSA) by March 1 and be sure to list Seton Hall’s federal school code (002632).
-Financial Aid Awards are mailed in April to all students who filed the FAFSA.
+If you haven't already submitted the Free Application for Federal Student Aid (FAFSA), you should do so as soon as possible to receive consideration for need-based aid, as well as federal work study and student and parent loans.
+Be sure to list Seton Hall's federal school code (002632).
+Financial Aid Awards are mailed beginning in March to all students who filed the FAFSA.

 - Submit your Official Transcripts